 Pre-period phase corresponds with the waxing moon

 Ovulation has passed and our energy is slowly starting to wane.
 If pregnancy did not occur, our bodies are preparing for the next uterine cleanse, our period, and we are feeling a pull towards inward energy, intuition, and clarifying our needs.

-During this phase of your cycle, estrogen and progesterone plunge.
-Because progesterone, the “calming hormone”, soothes anxiety and estrogen boosts mood, many women can feel anxious, depressed, and fatigued during this time.
+During this phase of your cycle, oestrogen and progesterone plunge.
+Because progesterone, the “calming hormone”, soothes anxiety and oestrogen boosts mood, many of us can feel anxious, depressed, and fatigued during this time.
 Getting plenty of rest can help to keep exhaustion at bay, while learning how to nourish yourself with food, self care, and the proper type of exercise can help keep PMS from rearing its ugly head.

 Turn to leafy greens (packed with magnesium, calcium, iron, potassium, B vitamins and more), healthy fats (nuts and seeds, coconut oil, avocados) and taking the time to slow down and practice self care, like taking walks in nature, journaling or taking a bath to keep stress levels low.
 Magnesium and Vitamin B6 specifically have been shown to reduce PMS related anxiety, so taking the time and effort to nourish yourself is very important.

 Most of us know of the terms ‘yin’ and ‘yang’ from the yin yang sign.
 Yin represents feminine energy, coolness and darkness, and yang represents masculine energy, warmth and light.
 The balance of these two actually plays an important role in how we can best take care of ourselves during our menstrual cycle.